John-McPherson/7-Wonders-Science-Calculator/README.md

 ## **Features**
 ### **Toal Score**
 * The application should display the total score in an easy to read format.
+And it will be automatically calculated whenever the user updates an input.

 ### **Wild Cards**
 * The application should work out the best option when using wild cards.

+### **Clear Button**
+* The application has the option to clear all user input with one button press.
+That way users can quickly. and easily check multiple players scores.

 ## **Testing**
 * [Preformance](#preformance)